Classic Black + White Wedding

 Such a fun wedding to share with you today!
 I chatted with the bride Ashley, on a Huffington Post segment about weddings late last year.
-Ashley was the kind of bride that wasn’t excited about planning her wedding, which led her to write this article for her local paper.
-In hearing Ashley’s story, I was struck by her no-nonsense and practical approach to planning her wedding.
+Ashley was the kind of bride who wasn't excited about planning her wedding, which led her to write this article for her local paper.
+In hearing Ashley's story, I was struck by her no-nonsense and practical approach to wedding planning.
 I love that she focused on what mattered to her and her husband as a couple, and cut out things they felt were unnecessary or not worth it.
 Ashley has given super detailed responses to our questionnaire and I definitely recommend reading her entire interview as she has tons of great nuggets of advice and has a really interesting perspective and thought process.
-I hope her advice helps you and that you enjoy checking out the pictures from her lovely wedding! xoxo – Jessica
+I hope her advice helps you and that you enjoy checking out the pictures from her lovely wedding! xoxo, Jessica

 Ashley + Ashley

 October 4, 2013

 Church on Main Street | Chattanooga, Tennessee

 Going into the process we didn't really have a budget, just knew that we wouldn't purchase anything more than we could afford or that didn't seem worth the money (for example, photographers—I know many brides would disagree and that's fine, but I do not think pictures are worth upwards of $3k).
 I would have loved to keep it less than $5k, but we knew that in order to do that we'd have to scale back on the number of guests and the elaborateness of the day, which we didn't want to do.
 So we decided we would be OK as long as we didn't go over $10k.
 We ended up keeping it much less than that and spent slightly over $7k if you include everything, even the things my mom paid for (the food).